What is oxidation and why excessive oxidation is bad for us?

 Curcumin has also been found to restore abnormal alternations induced by external factors, and repress transcription factors related to oxidation.

-These effects help reduce oxidative stress and lower the risk of various chronic diseases.
+These effects help reduce oxidative stress and support overall health.

 How can I get good quality of turmeric and curcumin extracts to boost my antioxidants?